 Willie was not your typical speaker.
 He did not stand in a lecture hall and speak.
 Instead, he gave a demonstration at the pool table in the recreation area next to the cafeteria.
 I decided to watch the demonstration while I ate lunch.
 I am so glad I did.

 Willie spoke with a cue in his hand at the pool table while setting up various trick shots, which were fun to watch.
 After a few trick shots, Willie then set up a typical game with a clean break and showed how he would approach clearing the table.
 During this demonstration, Willie talked about how every pool break was different and how you have to play the balls as they break.
 He talked about how you need to look at the whole table and decide which balls you are going to try to sink and in what order.
-You need to plan your game to get yourself to your ultimate goal, not just take the easiest shots as they come up.
-Only take the easiest shot if it sets you up for another shot that will help you obtain your goal.
+You need to plan your shots so that you can make your goal step-by-step, not just take the easiest shots as they come up.
 Sinking an easy shot first may leave you with poor shots later.
-If you have to make a tough shot that may fail, make sure you have a recovery plan.
 Plan where your cue ball will end up after you sink a shot so that you are set up properly for your next shot.
-Willie spent quite a bit of time discussing how you plan each shot so that each shot sets up the next shot.
+If you have to make a tough shot that may fail, make sure you have a recovery plan – or at least leave the cue ball in a spot that makes it tougher for your opponent.
+Willie spent quite a bit of time discussing how to plan each shot so that each shot sets up the next shot.

 As I thought about it, Willie was really talking about life.
 Everyone gets a different break.
 You need to look at your break and decide what your plan is to achieve your objective.
 Taking easy shots first may leave you with a bad setup for the rest of your life.
 Don't assume everything you try will necessarily work.
 Make sure you leave yourself options if things don't go as you plan.

 That was a lot to learn from watching a guy shoot pool for an hour.
 I am now sufficiently motivated to start setting up a pool table in my garage (aka man cave).